draffensperger/golp/README.md

 **Step 2: Get the LPSolve library**

-Golp is configured to dynamically link to LP solve and expects its files to be in the `lib/lp_solve` folder for your project.
-You will need an LP Solve build suitable for your operating  system, which you can [get from SourceForge](http://sourceforge.net/projects/lpsolve/files/lpsolve/5.5.2.0/).
+Golp is configured to dynamically link to LPSolve and expects its files to be in the `lib/lp_solve` folder for your project.
+You will need an LPSolve library suitable for your operating system, which you can
+[get from SourceForge](http://sourceforge.net/projects/lpsolve/files/lpsolve/5.5.2.0/).

-Here's how you could download and extract the LP Solve library for 64-bit Linux:
+Here's how you could download and extract the LPSolve library for 64-bit Linux:

 ```
 LP_URL=http://sourceforge.net/projects/lpsolve/files/lpsolve/5.5.2.0/lp_solve_5.5.2.0_dev_ux64.tar.gz